-Marlborough will be the location for a jam-packed programme of events from 2nd – 4th October which will weave science and art together to celebrate the night sky.
+Marlborough will be the location for a fun festival of events opening on the 25th October 2021 and culminating in a jam-packed programme on the weekend of the 30th – 31st of science and art activities celebrating the night sky.

-BBC’s The Sky At Night presenter, Prof Chris Lintott, will be speaking and there will tours of the Blackett Observatory – the world’s oldest computerised telescope at Marlborough College.
+BBC’s The Sky at Night presenter, Prof Chris Lintott, is the guest speaker and there will be an opportunity to visit the Blackett Observatory – the world’s oldest computerised telescope at Marlborough College.

-Events across the weekend (which will mostly be free) will stretch throughout the day and night in a variety of indoor and outdoor venues across the town; these will include:
+Events across the week and weekend (mostly free) will stretch throughout the day and into the evening at a variety of indoor and outdoor venues across the town; including: